evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Exterior

-The Porsche Macan 4, with dimensions of 4784 mm in length, 1938 mm in width, and 1622 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Porsche Macan 4 is available in a total of 13 paint colors, including both solid and metallic options.
+The Porsche Macan 4, with dimensions of 4784 mm in length, 1938 mm in width, and 1622 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The Porsche Macan 4 is available in a total of 13 paint colors, including both solid and metallic options.

 You can also choose several styling options to make your car more unique.
 The optional SportDesign package contains a specially designed upper part front apron, specially designed side skirts in Black with inlays painted in exterior color specially designed rear diffusor in Black with side fins painted in exterior color, front licence plate carrier painted in exterior color.